 John Doe v.
 DHS – Client was viewing pornography at work.
 He was proposed to be removed from the Federal Agency.
 Mr. Bell submitted a written reply and presented an oral reply to the deciding official.
 The deciding office mitigated the proposal to a suspension and allowed his client to remain employed by DHS.

 John Doe v.
 Private Corporation – Client was terminated from his employment.
 He believed it was because he was gay.
-Client retained the Law Office of Jonathan Bell.
+Client retained the Law Office of Jonathan Bell, P.C.
 After some litigation the corporation settled, paying client an entire year's worth of salary.

 John Doe v.
 Sanitation Truck Company – Client was seriously injured when a sanitation truck ran a red light and struck his vehicle.
 The driver of the sanitation truck claimed that it was the client who ran the red light.
 Client suffered severe brain injury and impairment.
 The case settled for $1,000,000, which was the amount of the entire insurance policy.
 Mr. Bell was co-counsel.

 John Doe v.
 John Doe – Client was a passenger in a vehicle with his friend.
 His friend fell asleep while driving, causing the vehicle to flip over numerous time.
 Client was thrown from the vehicle.
 Miraculously, after months of physical therapy, Client’s injuries healed well.
 Mr. Bell was able to resolve the case in a structured settlement for a very significant six figure award.